giantswarm/docs/src/content/tutorials/app-platform/app-configuration/index.md

   values: "Y29sb3I6CiAgc2VjcmV0Q29sb3I6ICJibHVlIgo="
 ```

-## Setting configuration values
+## Applying configuration values

-There are many approaches to managing resources in Kubernetes, which go beyond
-the scope of this article.
-But the simplest would probably be to `kubectl apply` a file directly to the cluster.
+There are many approaches to apply resources in Kubernetes, which go beyond the scope of this article.
+You can test the examples by running `kubectl apply` to the platform API.
+For more advanced use cases, we advocate using [GitOps]({{< relref "/tutorials/continuous-deployment/what-is-gitops" >}}) to maintain your configuration in a `Git` repositories always in sync with your clusters.

-__Note__: Depending on your installation you might not have access to the Control Plane API yet.
-Please contact your SE if you would like more information about that.
+__Note__: Depending on your installation you might not have access to the platform API yet.
+Please contact your account engineer if you would like more information about that or follow [the getting started page to learn how to configure it]({{< relref "/getting-started/access-to-platform-api" >}}).